-1. No student will be allowed to remain in the school without the proper uniform.

-- 2. School uniform must be worn at all times while clocked in. - 3.
+- 1. No student will be allowed to remain in the school without the proper uniform. - 2.
+School uniform must be worn at all times while clocked in. - 3.
 Black tennis shoes must be worn on all days - 4.
-Uniform must be white t/shirt on Tuesday, all purple on Wednesday and Thursday and all black on Friday. - 5.
+Uniform must be all white Tuesday, all purple on Wednesday and Thursday and all black on Friday.
+Professional salon dress on Saturday.
+Any professional attire may be worn and is evaluated at the discretion of the Instructor.
+No jeans, open toe shoes, distracting, offensive attire.
 Black tennis shoes must be worn on all days.